rootstrap/blog/content/Hello yaaf - Juan Manuel Ramallo.md

 ### ~The~ My pain points

-The form object pattern is widely used across Rails apps, and yet we tend to write these form objects in a different manner from project to project.
+The form object pattern is widely used across Rails apps, and yet we tend to write these form objects in different ways from project to project.

 Most of the time, they don't even have the same interface across form objects in the same app.